Skip to content

 Deprecation Notice

 When Tanzu Kubernetes was first released, the Cluster API provider that depended upon VM Operator used the ExtraConfig provider for supplying bootstrap information.
 This method was never intended for wide use, and Tanzu now uses Cloud-Init anyway.
-To that end, this provider is no longer supported and will be removed in v1alpha2.
+To that end, this provider is no longer supported and is removed in v1alpha2.
 Any consumers still relying on this provider should switch to Cloud-Init.